Our Lady of Joy Abbey: Consumer product

 Around the monastery some of the last free roaming feral cattle in Hong Kong can be seen, being the descendants of the cattle released after the closure of the dairy farm.

 Access

 The monastery is located on a scenic hiking trail leading from Discovery Bay via Nim Shue Wan to Mui Wo.
 It provides a resting point halfway through the hike.

-The monastery can also be accessed by kai-to ferry from Peng Chau.
+The monastery can also be accessed by kai-to ferry from Peng Chau or from Discovery Bay (Nim Shue Wan).